•Using Relationship Specifiers

 An expression is a description of how to compute a value.
 It can call a function, be a reference to a field, or be a literal.
 Expressions can also be composed of one or more of these with operators in between them.

-Expressions are used in many places throughout Service Manager, including in business rules, saved searches, quick action definitions, list filters, visibility rules on form controls, and more.
+Expressions are used in many places throughout Neurons for ITSM, including in business rules, saved searches, quick action definitions, list filters, visibility rules on form controls, and more.

 Most expressions simply compute a value.
 However, a few of the built-in functions do more than just compute a value.
 They affect the application in ways other than returning a value.
 For example, the Prompt function prompts the user for an input, and the GetNext Counter function returns the value of the counter but also increments the counter.